shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 Transmutation Cantrip

-1 action – 30ft range – S – Instantaneous
+1 bonus action – 30ft range – S – Instantaneous

 You choose a blob of snow within range, and magically compact it into a snowball.
 You then launch it at any target within 30ft of it.
 Make a ranged spell attack on the target.
 On a hit, deal 1d4 + spellcasting ability modifier cold damage.